itismohammadreza/powell/README.md

 - add bootstrap 5
 - use gap instead of margin left and right
 - replace css colors with variables and make theme colors configurable
+- fix below issue:
+  1- change sidebarType
+  2- responsive until mobile view
+  3- change size to desktop view
+  4- the sidebarType is reset to its default value
 - create a configService to dynamically configure theme,rtl,ripple,labelPos,... (should itself use themeService).

 ### New